OviyaMohan-UiUxDesigner/Portfolio/README.md

                 <div class="testimonials-text" data-testimonials-text>
                   <p>
                     "Thanks for all the help , you came at right time to help me with few Projects.
-Hope everything works better for you at your new job." — Freelance Client
+Hope everything works better for you at your new job." — Client
                   </p>
                 </div>